Rocky Mountain District

 Current Fire Restrictions

-All fire restrictions within Royal Gorge Field Office have been lifted.
+All fire restrictions within the Royal Gorge Field Office have been lifted

 All fire restrictions within the San Luis Valley Field Office have been lifted